What is breast cancer?

 There are many types of breast cancer, but some of them are very rare.
 Sometimes a breast tumor can be a mix of these types or a mixture of invasive and in situ cancer.

-Inflammatory breast cancer (IBC): This uncommon type of invasive breast cancer accounts for about 1% to 3% of all breast cancers.
-Usually there is no single lump or tumor.
+This uncommon type of invasive breast cancer accounts for about 1% to 3% of all breast cancers.
+Often, there is no single lump or tumor.
 Instead, IBC makes the skin of the breast look red and feel warm.
 It also may make the skin look thick and pitted, something like an orange peel.
 The breast may get bigger, hard, tender, or itchy.

 In its early stages, inflammatory breast cancer is often mistaken for infection.
 Because there is no defined lump, it may not show up on a mammogram, which may make it even harder to catch early.
 It has a higher chance of spreading and a worse outlook than invasive ductal or lobular cancer.
 For more details, see our document, Inflammatory Breast Cancer.

 There are also many other less common types of breast cancer.
-You can get details about these through our toll-free number or on our Web site.
+More details about these can be found in our document, Breast Cancer.